Your MBA represents a significant investment in your future. A variety of financial aid programs are available.

-Established by Joncarlo Mark MBA 00, and his wife Jami Rubin-Mark, this scholarship is to assist in recruiting outstanding students with financial needs to help ease their burden of educational expenses such as books and information technology that will enable them to thrive in the MBA program.
-The scholarship is available for both full-time and part-time students (est. 2019).
+Established by Joncarlo Mark MBA 00, and his wife, Jami Rubin-Mark, this scholarship is to assist in recruiting outstanding students with financial needs to help ease their burden of educational expenses, such as books and information technology that will enable them to thrive in the MBA program.
+The scholarship is available for full-time and part-time students (est. 2019).

 Established by Professor Emeritus Dick Dorf and his wife, Joy, this award assists in recruiting outstanding students for the Full-Time MBA program (est. 2013).

-Established by Zaiss Ventures to provide support to outstanding students in the Full Time-MBA program (est. 2015).
+Established by Zaiss Ventures to support outstanding students in the Full Time-MBA program (est. 2015).

-The UC Davis Sacramento Part-Time MBA program has raised the level of management talent and contributed in many ways to the Capital Region’s economic growth and renaissance.
+The UC Davis Sacramento Part-Time MBA program has raised management talent and contributed to the Capital Region’s economic growth and renaissance.

-Only current members of Metro EDGE are eligible.
 There is no additional application needed for this scholarship.
-Please contact Alex Svenson for more information once you start your MBA application.
+Please mark either affiliation on your MBA application.

 Scholarships for Incoming Admitted Students that are UC Davis Employees

 As part of our investment in talent development at UC Davis, the Graduate School of Management offers up to five staff scholarships at the UC Davis main campus, the UC Davis San Ramon campus and at UC Davis Health.
 Scholarships can be used for either the Sacramento Part-Time MBA program or the Bay Area Part-Time MBA program.
-Ideal candidates are accomplished professionals with high leadership potential.
-These awards are competitive and are awarded on the basis of intellectual curiosity and strength, demonstrated leadership, professional effectiveness, and strong teamwork and communication skills.
+Ideal candidates have accomplished professionals with high leadership potential.
+These awards are competitive and are awarded based on intellectual curiosity and strength, demonstrated leadership, professional effectiveness, and strong teamwork and communication skills.

 Thanks to the generosity of our friends and alumni, the Graduate School of Management is proud to offer several scholarships and awards to our students who excel inside the classroom and show great leadership and management potential.
-Each donor scholarship and fellowship has specific criteria that will need to be addressed in the application.
+Each donor scholarship and fellowship has specific criteria that must be addressed in the application.